Skip to main content

 Wildlife Ecosystems

-Verdum's cloud forest harbors a diverse fauna with several species of conservation concern.
-The spectacled bear is present and uses the park as part of its range within the Otún corridor.
-Pumas inhabit the forest interior and have been documented by CARDER camera traps.
-Woolly monkeys (Lagothrix lagothricha) — a species listed as vulnerable — use the forest canopy, and their presence is an indicator of forest quality as this primate requires extensive primary forest.
-White-tailed deer and brocket deer occur in forest edges.
-The park's bird community is outstanding: lying in the transition between Central Cordillera and the broader Andean zone, it harbors species including the Andean cock-of-the-rock (which performs leks in riverside forest), the golden-headed quetzal, and numerous tanagers and hummingbirds including the tourmaline sunangel.
+Verdum's cloud forest harbors a diverse fauna within the Western Cordillera protected area network in Risaralda.
+The spectacled bear (Tremarctos ornatus) is present and uses the park as part of its range within the broader Tatamá corridor.
+Pumas inhabit the forest interior.
+Woolly monkeys (Lagothrix lagothricha) — a species listed as vulnerable — have been reported in the forest canopy, and their presence is an indicator of forest quality as this primate requires extensive primary forest.
+[1] The park's bird community includes species characteristic of the Western Cordillera and Chocó-Andean transition zone, including the Andean cock-of-the-rock, various tanagers, and hummingbirds.
 Amphibians are diverse in the humid forest floor and stream margins, including glass frogs and marsupial frogs of the genus Gastrotheca.

 Flora Ecosystems

-Verdum's vegetation ranges from lower cloud forest at approximately 1,800 meters to subpáramo elements approaching 2,800 meters.
-The cloud forest is characterized by a dense, multi-stratum structure with Clusia, Weinmannia, Podocarpus, and Drimys in the upper canopy.
-Wax palms (Ceroxylon quindiuense) form spectacular individuals and small stands in protected valley positions and are legally protected as Colombia's national tree.
-The epiphyte flora is exceptionally rich: orchids, bromeliads, mosses, liverworts, and ferns cover every available surface in the mist forest.
-At higher elevations, subpáramo shrublands feature Diplostephium, Hypericum, and Espeletia as the forest opens into moorland.
-The park contains several plant communities associated with specific microhabitats — ravine forests, streamside vegetation, exposed ridge tops — each with distinct species compositions.
-Botanical surveys have documented species new to Risaralda's floristic inventory within the park.
+Verdum's vegetation ranges from lower cloud forest at approximately 1,600 meters to sub-Andean and Andean forest elements approaching 2,300 meters on the eastern slope of the Western Cordillera.
+The cloud forest is characterized by a dense, multi-stratum structure with species typical of the Chocó-Andean transition zone.
+Comino crespo and roble (oak, Quercus humboldtii) are listed among the park's priority conservation species.
+[1] Wax palms (Ceroxylon quindiuense) are reported from protected valley positions and are legally protected as Colombia's national tree.
+The epiphyte flora is rich: orchids, bromeliads, mosses, liverworts, and ferns cover available surfaces in the mist forest.
+The park contains plant communities associated with specific microhabitats including ravine forests, streamside vegetation, and exposed ridge tops, each with distinct species compositions.

 Geology